I have a soft spot for melted cheese.

 These bold enchiladas are ideal to prep ahead of time, and can be tailored with all kinds of items from your produce drawer.
 Fold in fresh spinach for an extra boost of green, or toss some caramelized onions into the mix to make your salivary glands go wild.

 Forget the takeout.
-Test out these other zesty Mexican-inspired recipes instead:
+Test out these other zesty Mexican-inspired enchiladas instead:

 Some like it hot.
 Some, not so much.
 Are you all about spiking your dishes with a hit of spice?
 How do you get your sizzle on?
 Hot sauce, crushed red pepper flakes, fresh chilies?